Vicnovais/Vicnovais/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-:mortar_board: Graduated in Computer Engineer with postgraduate studies in Artificial Intelligence and Machine Learning (MBA)
+:mortar_board: Graduated in Computer Engineering with postgraduate studies in Artificial Intelligence and Machine Learning (MBA)

 :computer: Full-stack web developer with 5 years of experience using .NET Framework and HTML/CSS (LESS)/JavaScript, including frameworks such as Kendo UI, Durandal JS, Knockout JS and jQuery.
 Also experienced on desktop application development with WPF.